yashraizada/yelp-review-sense/README.md

 ## EDA

-In this section, we dive deeper into the insights gained from exploring the dataset:
+In this section, we dive deeper into the key insights gained from exploring each dataset:

 ### User Insights